What you need to know

-Employment of marketing managers is projected to grow 7 percent from 2019 to 2029, faster than the average for all occupations
+Employment of marketing managers is projected to grow 10 percent from 2020 to 2030, about as fast as the average for all occupations.

 Most marketing managers need a bachelor’s degree.
 Courses in business law, management, economics, finance, computer science, mathematics, and statistics are advantageous.
 In addition, completing an internship while in school can be useful.

 Discover some of the courses you will take pursuing a degree in Marketing.